 I'm in the L.A. area.
 Can I pick my books up instead of having them shipped?

-No. Sorry.
-We’re not set up as a brick and mortar.
+No. We’re not a brick and mortar.
+Online orders only.

-Do you have any books other than Litigation By The Numbers® and California Civil Litigation and Discovery?
+Do you have any books other than LBTN and CCLD?

 No, we do not have any other books.
-That means we don’t have an estate planning book, a probate book, a family law book, a book for any other State, an appellate procedure book, or a federal procedure book.
-Sorry.
-But a Federal book is in the works!
+That means we don’t have a federal book, an estate planning book, a probate book, a family law book, a book for any other state, an appellate procedure book, a copyright book, a trademark book, a patent book, an unlawful detainer book . . .